Blady-Com/jvm-gnat-examples/README.md

 # JVM-GNAT Examples

-JVM-GNAT is the Ada developpement environment for the Java Virtual Machine.
+JVM-GNAT is the Ada development environment for the Java Virtual Machine.
 From Ada source code, the compiler generate ByteCode class files compatible with Java Runtime Environment 1.5.

 All JVM-GNAT examples are updated for JVM-GNAT GPL 2013, though some compiler issues may appear with JRapid and Mandelbrot programs and all applet executions issue an error "java.lang.NullPointerException", see status below.